slotruglio/aoc/2022/README.md

 The first input gives items in line, but they correct order is the column.
 After correctly create a list for each column and put data inside, we need to do the move that are easy to do without using "strange" functions thanks to using list for stacks, where the first item in stack is the last of the list.
 Acting like that we can get the first item of stack just with pop() and add in the top of the stack just with append().
 ### Part Two
 For this part we have to do the same thing, but instead of insert directly the item returned by pop() of the stack, we have to take last n items in the order they are in the (from) stack and insert them in the (to) stack in the same order.

+## Day 6
+### Part One
+We have to find first 4-chars word without repeating chars.
+To do that we can simply take a slice of len 4 and verify if the len of the set is equal to the len of the slice.
+### Part Two
+Like Part One, but this time the number of chars is 14.